January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Christmas attractions & meeting with Santa at Smart Kids Planet – an edutainment center with playing zones dedicated to children aged 0-10

 Location: Smart Kids Planet, Fabryka Norblina, level -1, Żelazna 51/53 Street (Wola/city center).
-January 1: 11 am – 8 pm; January 6: 9 am – 8 pm.
 Smart Kids Planet is open daily.
-Additional attractions are available on weekdays, 5 pm – 7 pm, and weekends, 11 am – 5 pm.
-You can meet Santa on Fridays at 5 pm and Saturdays and Sundays at 1 pm and 5 pm.
-Special Christmas attractions include a new one for 2024: “Hello, Santa?”
+Additional attractions are available on weekdays 5 pm – 7 pm and on weekends from 12 pm.
+You can meet Santa on Fridays at 5 pm and Saturdays and Sundays at 4 pm.
+Special Christmas attractions: The “Hello, Santa?”
 Phone Booth – a one-of-a-kind attraction where kids can talk directly to Santa himself, thanks to the magic of Christmas; Daily Christmas workshops; Festive play zones like the Gift Wrapping Station and Smart Shopping Zone; Winter delights at Smart Cafe, featuring warming teas and holiday treats.
-It is recommended that you buy tickets online – Smart Kids Planet has entry limits per hour.
+Opening hours during holiday season: December 24 & 25: closed; December 26: open; January 1: open; January 6: open.
+It is recommended that you purchase tickets online, as Smart Kids Planet has hourly entry limits.
 Website in Polish, website in English.

 Winter illuminations in the Łazienki Royal Garden

 Location: Agrykola 1 Street (city center).
-The museums are closed, but the park is open every day: 6 am – 8 pm, free entrance.
+The museums are closed, but the park is open daily from 6 am – 8 pm; admission is free.
 The festive lights in Łazienki Park are on every day from dusk until 8 pm (the gates at Agrykola Street and Gagarina Street close at 8.15 pm).
-Winter illuminations in Łazienki Królewskie are located in the part of the park called Aleja Chińska/Chinese Avenue (from the gate at Agrykola Street to the gate at Gagarina Street).
-The illumination includes several meters high, luminous figures in period costumes, located along the Aleja Chińska.
+Winter illuminations at Łazienki Królewskie are located along Aleja Chińska (Chinese Avenue), from the gate on Agrykola Street to the entrance on Gagarina Street.
+The lighting features several meters-high, luminous figures in period costumes along the Aleja Chińska.
 Colorful lights also illuminate the gates at Agrykola Street and Gagarina Street.
 More about the Łazienki Park in our post.

 Multimedia Fountain Park – illuminations and shows with music & lights